Proud to be a member of the

 In 2022, we achieved the Silver Sports game mark award.
 Participation in external competitions is a key focus and a significant number of our children regularly take place in local competitions, supported through after school clubs and use of the Sports premium funding to support enrichment and resources.

-How do we ensure SMSC is a key focus for our pupils?
+How do we ensure SMSC, British values and an understanding of the protected characteristics are a key focus for our pupils?

-We have applied to be considered for the SMSC quality mark for schools.
-We have nominated a curriculum leader to oversee this area to ensure SMSC permeates through all aspects of school life.
+We had nominated a curriculum leader to oversee this area to ensure SMSC permeates through all aspects of school life.
 For example, it is prominent through subject areas, such as RE and PSHE but also far more widely through most curriculum subjects, including History and Geography.

-SMSC also flows though enrichment; leadership schemes; links with the local community etc. Children are encouraged to be leaders and learn key British values such as democracy and the rule of law; children are taught to respect and appreciate different religions, cultures and British Values within their learning.
+SMSC also flows though enrichment; leadership schemes; links with the local community etc. Children are encouraged to be leaders and learn key British values such as tolerance, democracy and the rule of law; children are taught to respect and appreciate different religions, cultures and British Values within their learning.
+This is achieved through the curriculum, assemblies, enrichment, visits and visitors as well as participation in local and national events.

 Leadership opportunities include whole school council; house captains; playground monitors; playground buddies; reading buddies and library monitors.